madebyais/ais-go/Readme.md

 AIS-GO is a very simple boilerplate to create a web service based on MEGo (Mongodb Echo Golang) stack.

 The structure is inspired by Uncle's Bob clean architecture.
-However, I've made a couple of changes to enable developer read and use this boilerplate more easily.
+However, I've made a couple of changes to enable developer to read and use this boilerplate, and get started more easily.

 ### HOW-TO